doing-science-to-stuff/ndt/aws/README.md

         ./path_to_local_file \
         ec2-user@a.b.c.d:/shared/ndt/path_to_remote_file
 ```
-Where *a.b.c.d* is the public IP address from the instances table.
+Replacing `a.b.c.d` with the public IP address from the instances table.

 ---